nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         Error details shown in the status message.
 Suggestion message will be shown too.

     1. Test case: `stockview sn/`.
-             Expected: No note delete due to invalid command format of empty input for field note index.
+        Expected: No stock viewed due to invalid command format of empty input for field note index.
         Error details shown in the status message.
 Suggestion message will be shown too.

     1. Test case: `stockview`.
-             Expected: No note delete due to invalid command format of missing header in input.
+        Expected: No stock viewed due to invalid command format of missing header in input.
         Error details shown in the status message.
 Suggestion message will be shown too.

     1. Test case: `stockview q/1111`<br>
-          Expected: No note deleted due to invalid field header q/.
+        Expected: No stock viewed due to invalid field header q/.
+        Error details shown in the status message.
+Suggestion message will be shown too.

+    1. Other incorrect stock view commands to try: `stock`, `stockview 1111`.
+          Expected: No stock viewed due to unknown / invalid command format.
           Error details shown in the status message.
 Suggestion message will be shown too.

 ### Clearing data in Warenager